clickboxchile/injectionproxy.js/README.md

 # InjectionProxy.js
-A simple node.js proxy capable of injecting code into html transmissions
+A simple node.js proxy capable of injecting code into HTML transmissions

 ## Installation
 To install the required modules run the following command: